bpander/motherboard/README.md

 ### Address Complex UI Behaviors

 Angular, React, and similar frameworks are primarily concerned with updating views as data changes.
-A common problem encountered when building web apps is communicating between components, e.g. an ajax-form in a modal that should cancel its current request if the modal is closed.
-Motherboard makes it easy to implement an architecture to handle cross-module communication.
+But a common problem encountered when building web apps they don't directly address is communicating between components, e.g. an ajax-form in a modal that should cancel its current request if the modal is closed.
+Motherboard aims to be a tool to make these kinds of complex UI behaviors easier to build and maintain.

 ### A Reaction Against Monolithic, Wheel-Reinventing Frameworks

 Motherboard is meant to be a foundation to build on.
 It doesn't force a specific router, templating engine, etc. on you.
 You can use whatever components are appropriate for your project.
 If one stops being good, you can easily swap it out for a different (better) one.
 This also helps keep page-weight down.
-This [TodoMVC app using Motherboard](http://bpander.github.io/motherboard-todos/) is only **7.3 KB** of JavaScript (gzipped and minified).
-By comparison, the AngularJS core gzipped and minified (the framework alone) is 45 KB.
+This <a href="http://bpander.github.io/motherboard-todos/" target="_blank">TodoMVC app using Motherboard</a> is only **7.3 KB** of JavaScript (gzipped and minified).
+By comparison, the AngularJS framework alone is 45 KB (gzipped and minified).

 ## Usage

 ### Custom Elements

-Motherboard uses the [Custom Element API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements) to directly tie an element to the UI component associated with it.
+Motherboard uses the <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements">Custom Element API</a> to directly tie an element to the UI component it represents.

 **HTML**
 ```html